Crypter-File-Transfer/Crypter/Documentation/Development/Development Environment Setup.md

 ### Run everything

-Run

-`docker-compose --profile local build`

-then run

-`docker-compose --profile local up`
+`docker-compose --profile local up -d --build`

 You do not need to modify anything in the project for this to work.